lauren-west/cs124/docs/design.md

 #### LAB 3
 We ran into numerous bugs during this lab.
 In total, we spent over 20 hours working on understanding firebase and debugging issues.
 One of the hardest challenges was understanding how to use Firestores' subcollections and the modification of data within a subcollecion.
 Further, we had so many issues with how our page renderd (and the amount of times it updated) that it took us an entire day to solve them.
 Lastly we struggled through adding keypress events as our code repeatedly called the enter and escape key more than one time causing huge errors, which we have yet to solve but plan on working on in Lab 4.

+#### LAB 4
+We struggled for a little while with figuring out how to get our lists to tab in the right order, yet after some research we were able to solve the problem quickly.
+Luckily we did not have to edit the way we display our lists for this lab as we already allowed multiple lists displayed at once.
+In general because we had already completed many of the requirements for this lab we did not have too many challenges.

 ## What we are proud of
 #### LAB 1
 We are very proud of our simple aesthetic.
 From the start, we decided to apply a simple design to our app - black, white, and blue - with straightforward tasks.
 It is oddly difficult however to find a simple design that is simultaneously good-looking and usable, which is why we had many iterations, however, our final design is better than we originally imagined it could be.